ob7/bootstrap/README.md

 This fork currently adds the following functionality to bootstrap:<br>
 Adds margin-top to columns when stacked, and removes the margin top when no longer stacked<br>
-Removes default margin around text elements, and adds a margin-top to text elements only when it follows another text element (such as p+p)
+Removes default margin around text elements, and adds a margin-top to text elements only when it follows another text element (such as p+p)<br>
+Breakpoints are stored as variables, so you can add your own media queries according to sm, md, lg, and xl breakpoints.<br>

 # [Bootstrap](http://getbootstrap.com)